-See also: Complaints See also: Harassment See also: Human rights

-See also: Noise

-See also: Incident Report Form
+See also: Complaints See also: Harassment See also: Human rights See also: Noise See also: Incident Report Form See also: Security cameras

 Construction - See Capital projects

 Co-op employees

 A permanent employee of the co-op cannot be a member of the co-op or live in the household of a member.
 There are exceptions for those who work for a short time.
 See the Occupancy Bylaw for details.